rm3l/maoni/README.md

     better for analysis, Maoni allows to take a screen capture of the calling activity, along with the application logs.
     Note that the inclusion of such screenshot and logs in the feedback object is opt-out, at the user's discretion.
     - Touch to preview screenshot
+    - Ability for users of your app to highlight or blackout items in the screen capture.
+They may choose to highlight relevant items or blackout any sensitive information.
 - **Customization**.
     - Besides the default form fields, you are free to include an extra layout with additional views.
 And you always have access to the underlying view elements.